20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 It's always good to know if the budget owner is an entire department or an individual, such as an executive sponsor, who is usually a senior-level employee or a C-suite executive.

-Lastly, ask questions to move the leads further into the sales pipeline.
+Lastly, ask discovery call questions aimed at moving the leads further into the sales pipeline.
 Ask questions related to the next steps.

 Discovery call: next steps